sekaiproject/ponscripter-fork/README.ponscripter.txt

 ligatures manually as described above instead.

-Note that Ponscripter does not check whether a given character actually exists: substitutions take place at the parsing stage, before it is known which font will be used.
+Note that Ponscripter does not check whether a given character actually exists in the fonts you are using: substitutions take place at the parsing stage, before it is known which font will be used.
 The user is responsible for ensuring that appropriate glyphs will exist in the relevant fonts.

 /---------------------------------------------------------------------